arkmanager/arkmanager-docs/Home.md

 ### Troubleshooting

+Make sure to check your server logs for hints.

 #### lsof: command not found

 On CentOS/Fedora/Red Hat etc, lsof is located in /usr/bin.
 You need to specify it's path before running it as a non-root user: